 The problem is, my upbringing painted American history almost completely in rosy hues.
 When a story is that good, it’s usually because it’s propaganda.

-This is the essence of the perspective I often hear today.
+That’s the essence of another perspective I often hear today.
 The problem is, when a story is that bad, it’s usually because it’s propaganda.

 Propagandists inhabit a world of sharp contrasts, starkly delineated choices, made by good guys or bad guys.
 They mix history with legend, forming a mythic narrative more to manipulate the future than accurately retell the past.